Orson Scott Card: Influences

 Card's membership of the LDS Church has been an important influence on his writing, though he initially tried to keep his religious beliefs separate from his fiction.
 Susanne Reid, a science fiction scholar, stated Card's religious background is evident in his frequent messiah protagonists and the "moral seriousness" in his works.
 Card's science-fiction books do not reference the LDS religion directly but "offer careful readers insights that are compelling and moving in their religious intensity".
 Non-LDS readers of A Planet Called Treason did not remark on religious themes; however, LDS reviewer Sandy Straubhaar disliked the novel's explicit violence and sex and stated LDS connections were "gratuitous".
 Dick Butler criticized A Planet Called Treason for its lack of Gospel themes and ideas, and two other LDS reviewers defended Card.
-According to Michael Collings, a critic who acknowledges his "unabashed appreciation" of Card, knowledge of Mormon theology is vital to completely understanding Card's works, stating the life stages of the "piggies" in Speaker for the Dead correspond to phases of life in the LDS's plan of salvation.In an article in Sunstone, Christopher C. Smith also noticed this parallel, noting that the "piggies" procreate "more or less eternally" in the last stage of their development.
+According to Michael Collings, a critic who acknowledges his "unabashed appreciation" of Card, knowledge of Mormon theology is vital to completely understanding Card's works, stating the life stages of the "piggies" in Speaker for the Dead correspond to phases of life in the LDS's plan of salvation.
+In an article in Sunstone, Christopher C. Smith also noticed this parallel, noting that the "piggies" procreate "more or less eternally" in the last stage of their development.
 Ender's Game and Speaker for the Dead deal with religious themes common in LDS theology but without many surface references to the religion.
 The Alvin Maker series does not try to explain Mormon history but uses it to examine his characters' relationships with God.
 Card stated that his church membership influences his communitarian values, specifically, making personal sacrifices for the good of a community.
 Individuals making sacrifices for their community is a theme in his work.

-Card's Homecoming Saga is a dramatization of Book of Mormon.
+Card's Homecoming Saga is a dramatization of the Book of Mormon.
 Eugene England called the first five novels "good literature".
 Card received criticism from members of the LDS church for "plagiarizing" the Book of Mormon and using it irreverently.
 He defended his choices and said speculative fiction is the genre best suited to exploring theological and moral issues.
 Also in the Homecoming Saga, Card imagines backstories and explanations for "anomalies" in the Book of Mormon, making the fictional work function as a work of Mormon apologetics.
 While women are not prominent in the Book of Mormon, Card makes them prominent in his retelling.
 One non-LDS critic described the saga as "readable" but lacking in new ideas.
 Unaware of its relation to the Book of Mormon, another critic said it is similar to the Bible.